jvke/react-redux-test/README.md

 ##### Getting technical
 Ideally, you'll use these standards:
-- `Redux` actions to store your data
+- `Redux` actions to request and store your data
 - `React` class components for stateful components with logic
 - `React` stateless functional components for presenting UI
 - `CSS modules` to style your app (just some simple styles will do!)